Here is what a “Compostela” looks like:

 our home for the weekend, and began a new phase of our post Camino 2019 adventure.

-If our life was simplified on the Camino these past couple of months, it really got simple when we moved into Gelmirez.
 It was a very nice, modern, roomy habitacion con baño.
 The hotel had a buffet breakfast but no bar or restaurant or other services.
 It seemed to be a terminal for pilgrims finishing the Camino or tour groups doing a short version of the Camino.

 Bar/restaurants, takeout food and nice grocery stores were nearly next door to the hotel, so eating and snacking were effortless and fun.